Prof Bernard Lanskey

-Bernard Lanskey is Director of the Yong Siew Toh Conservatory of Music, National University of Singapore where he was awarded a full professorship in 2008.
+Bernard Lanskey is Dean of the Yong Siew Toh Conservatory of Music, National University of Singapore where he was awarded a full professorship in 2008.
 From 1994-2006, he was Assistant Director of Music at the Guildhall School of Music & Drama in London, where he was responsible for overseeing the ensemble and postgraduate programmes and where he was awarded a Fellowship (FGSM) in 2001.
 Since 2005, he has also been an Artist-in-Residence at La Loingtaine, near Fontainebleau, France.

 As a pianist, he has performed throughout Australia, Great Britain, China and South-East Asia and in most European countries, working principally with string players and singers in chamber music, mixed recital and lecture-recital combinations.
 As well as playing with his regular musical partners, violinists Aki Saulière and Qian Zhou, the German soprano Felicitas Fuchs, cellist Qin Li Wei and British television journalist, John Suchet, recent concerts have included appearances with violinists Joshua Bell, Kam Ning and Zuo Jun, soprano Katherine Broderick, cellists Michael Kannen and Pierre Doumenge, clarinetist Marcel Luxen and pianists Daniel Tong, Jeff Sharkey and Stephen Emmerson.